Event Types

 The Gradual platform is fully loaded with options to help you get the most out of your events and your community.
 This list outlines event type key features to help you get on your way.

-Note: All event types offer an event page and agenda and the ability to assign speakers and capture registrations.
+Note: All event types offer an event page and agenda and the ability to assign speakers and capture registrations at varying ticket types and prices.

 Livestream

-This format is best for when you’re hosting a presentation or one-way video, and speaking content as it allows the attendees to watch the stream and engage in chat, but not have their videos and microphones on.
+This format is best for hosting a presentation, one-way video, and speaking content, as it allows attendees to watch the stream and engage in chat/Q&A, but not have their videos and microphones on.
 This option is the most robust and allows access to many different types of sessions and interactions: 1 to 1 matches, roundtables, meetings, Q&A sessions, presentations, etc. in the agenda.

 Livestreams have no capacity limit to the number of attendees who can participate and engage in the event.